Finding The Best Single Serve Coffee Maker: 5 Top Choices

 So, what single cup coffee brewer do you buy?

-For push button convenience, any model in the Keurig Elite K series will do you just fine.
+For push button convenience, any model in the Keurig K series will do you just fine.
 You just need to choose the size and features you need.
+The Keurig K55 is great for its simplicity, while the K475 model makes everything bigger and more shiny.

 For versatility, you can’t beat the Bunn My Café MCU, although it does have some drawbacks with regards to ease of use.

-If you want the Keurig experience without the reliability issues of their home models, you need to take a good look at the Keurig B145 OfficePRO.
+If you want the Keurig experience without some of the reliability issues of their home models, you need to take a good look at the Keurig K145 OfficePRO.
 I feel the slight concessions you have to make in terms of features and noise is worth the faster performance and better reliability.

 I hope the single serve coffee maker reviews on this page help you to find the best machine for your personal needs!